EmmaQjf/codeChallenges/README.md

 #17 alternatingCharacters: find the minimum number of required deletions and change it into a string such that there are no matching adjacent characters.
 thoughts:simple and I defines the variables and made the code easy to read. </br>

+## Day 8:
+Today's Progress: completed the beautifulBinaryString <br />
+#18 beautifulBinaryString: Alice has a binary string.
+She thinks a binary string is beautiful if and only if it doesn't contain the substring .

+In one step, Alice can change a  to a  or vice versa.
+Count and print the minimum number of steps needed to make Alice see the string as beautiful. thoughts:simple and key point is check whether the next 3 chars follows the pattern of '010' and if it is yes, skip to the i +2.  </br>